-Little mention of Hungary, its people, or its culture can be found in Jefferson's letters.
-While in France, he discussed the possibility of a commercial treaty with the Holy Roman Empire with its ambassador, the Comte de Mercy-Argenteau.
+Little mention of Hungary, its people, or its culture can be found in Thomas Jefferson's letters.
+While in France, Jefferson discussed the possibility of a commercial treaty with the Holy Roman Empire with its ambassador, the Comte de Mercy-Argenteau.
 "In a commercial view no great good is to be gained by this," wrote Jefferson at the time, "but in a political one it may be expedient.
 Our national respect needs strengthening in Europe.
-It will certainly receive reinforcement by our being received into alliance by the second power and what will shortly be the first character in Europe."
-The American commissioners' powers expired before a treaty could be negotiated.
+It will certainly receive reinforcement by our being received into alliance by the second power and what will shortly be the first character in Europe."1 The American commissioners' powers expired before a treaty could be negotiated.

 After his return to America, Jefferson was kept informed of the Empire and its involvement in the affairs of Europe.
 He left brief comments on the characters of the Emperors (referring to "the fevered head" of Joseph II and Leopold II's love of "peace and money" and his "decidedly pacific" character), but no comments can be found that relate in any way to the Emperor's Hungarian subjects.2

 Jefferson owned at least one work of history on Hungary and had some travel books that included accounts of Hungary.
 He apparently had none of its literature.